Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Open Account

-Discover the various Quotex chart types for online trading.
+Discover the various Quotex chart types for online trading, including candlestick, linear, bar, and Heiken Ashi charts.
 Learn how to choose the best one for your trading style.
-Candlestick, linear, bar, and Heiken Ashi charts are explained.

 Content

 Quotex offers you various chart types for your online trading requirements.
-In this article, I will show you how to choose the best one for your trading style.
+In this article, you’ll learn how to choose the best one for your trading style.

 WHAT ARE CHARTS ON QUOTEX?